Tom Chilton: Team Aon (2009–2011)

-For 2009 Chilton returned to Arena Motorsport to drive a Ford Focus ST in the BTCC under the Team Aon banner, but spent much of the year developing the car and he ended the season 13th in the drivers' standings.
+For 2009, Chilton returned to Arena Motorsport to drive a Ford Focus ST in the BTCC under the Team Aon banner, but spent much of the year developing the car and he ended the season 13th in the drivers' standings.

-He remained with the team for 2010.
+Chilton remained with the team for 2010.
 The LPG-powered car was more competitive, taking four of the first five poles, but bad luck meant teammate Tom Onslow-Cole took better results than Chilton initially.
 Both were on the podium in race two at Snetterton.
-At Silverstone the team was dominant, and Chilton was allowed to take both wins ahead of teammate Tom Onslow-Cole.
+At Silverstone, the team was dominant, and Chilton was allowed to take both wins ahead of teammate Tom Onslow-Cole.
 Onslow-Cole finished ahead in the overall drivers' championship but Chilton secured the Independents' Trophy by a two-point margin over Steven Kane.

-For 2011 the team developed a new car based on the new third generation Ford Focus which ran to Super 2000 regulations powered by an NGTC turbocharged engine.
+For 2011, the team developed a new car based on the new third generation Ford Focus which ran to Super 2000 regulations powered by an NGTC turbocharged engine.
 Results were poor initially as the car was developed but Chilton took the car to pole position at Knockhill, going on to win race one.
 He also won the final race of the season at Silverstone.
-He finished the year 7th in the drivers' championship on 197 points.
+He finished the year seventh in the drivers' championship on 197 points.